Actuarial-Control-Cycle-T1-2026/group-page-showcase-4001-group-1/README.md

   - The long-term interest rate was determined by finding the historical average of 10 year spot rate
 <img width="629" height="163" alt="Screen Shot 2026-04-15 at 12 38 00 pm" src="https://github.com/user-attachments/assets/35aaa18f-20b3-4db1-8c89-f8c1a20a30bc" />

-#### Premium and Net Revenue
+#### Returns and Net Revenue
-- Premium was calculated by summing the EPV Loss with additional considerations of the following margins; risk, expense and profit margin
+- Returns was defined as the premium calculated by summing the EPV Loss with additional considerations of the following margins; risk, expense and profit margin
 - Based on the industry average, the expense margin set as 20% and profit margin as 8%
 - The risk margin was calculated by multiplying a risk factor of k to the standard deviation of the loss distribution
   - Hazards with the highest risk were assigned the largest risk factor